ansible/ansible/ticket_stubs/_module_pr_move.md

 We apologize that we are not able to make this transition happen seamlessly, though this is a one-time change and your help is greatly appreciated -- this will greatly improve velocity going forward.

-Both sets of modules will ship with Ansible, though they'll recieve slightly different ticket handling.
+Both sets of modules will ship with Ansible, though they'll receive slightly different ticket handling.

 To locate where a module lives between 'core' and 'extras'